skynav/ttt/README.md

 ## Additional Semantic Tests Implemented

- * Error if style attribute IDREF does not reference a style element. ([Issue 220](https://www.w3.org/AudioVideo/TT/tracker/issues/220)).
+ * Error if style attribute IDREF does not reference a style element.
+(8.2.1)
  * Error if style attribute IDREF references a style element that is not a descendant of styling element.
-(8.1.2 P4)
+(8.2.1)
+ * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF.
+(8.2.1)
+ * Error if tts:extent attribute uses a negative length value.
+(8.2.7)
+ * Notify if tts:fontFamily attribute uses quoted generic family name.
+(8.2.8)
+ * Error if tts:fontSize attribute uses a negative length value.
+(8.2.9)
+ * Error if tts:fontSize attribute uses different units when two length expressions are specified.
+(8.2.9)
+ * Error if tts:lineHeight attribute uses a negative length value.
+(8.2.12)
+ * Warn if tts:opacity attribute uses a legal xs:float value outside the range [0,1].
+(8.2.13)
+ * Warn if tts:origin attribute uses a negative length value.
+(8.2.14)
+ * Error if tts:padding attribute uses a negative length value.
+(8.2.16)
+ * Error if tts:textOutline attribute uses a negative length value for thickness or blur radius.
+(8.2.20)
  * Error if loop in sequence of chained style references.
-(8.4.1.3 P3)
+(8.4.1.3)
- * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
+ * Error if region attribute IDREF does not reference a region element.
+(9.2.1)
- * Warn if tts:origin attribute uses a negative length value.
- * Notify if tts:fontFamily attribute contains a quoted generic family name.

 ## To Do (Essential)